Dogma of the Arterial Blood Gas

 Many diseases and critical conditions will often lead to abnormal ABG results.
 Respiratory status is assessed by the CO2 and O2 components.
 The tests are also used to determine the presence of metabolic acidosis, respiratory acidosis, diabetic ketoacidosis, as well as respiratory alkalosis, the rare metabolic alkalosis and the confusing and contradictory mixed acid/base disorders.
 The ABG is considered a gold standard for assessing a patient’s overall physiologic status .
 But is it really?
 For example, an ABG showing respiratory alkalosis may only mask a serious acidotic condition as revealed by the VBG.
 (See the examples below.*)

 I learned to interpret ABGs almost 50 years ago from physicians and print materials.
 Things have not changed very much since then.
 The equipment is faster and easier to use, but the interpretation of the test hasn’t changed.
 At the same time I was learning about ABGs, the first perfusionist I ever met and the one who initially trained me OTJ, Jerry Swett, was teaching me about venous blood gases (VBGs).
-His premise that they were more important than ABGs during CPB and also probably in critical care patients in general .
+His premise was that they were more important than ABGs during CPB and also in critical care patients in general .

 Accurate VBGs are often considered difficult to obtain.
 It is thought that unless the sample comes directly from the main pulmonary artery (usually via a Swan-Ganz catheter), it is not mixed well enough .
 Arterial blood leaves the heart from a single artery.
 But the venous blood enters the heart from several different portals.
 So it is not uniform in its makeup until it is well mixed by the lungs and ventricles and becomes arterialized.
 But Jerry realized that venous blood draining into the heart-lung machine was well mixed and therefore represented the blood most closely related to the physiologic conditions of the tissues because it comes directly from the capillaries without being modified by the perfusionist.
 Jerry could tell if the oxygenator was working simply by watching the blue-red venous blood change to bright red.
 And if the oxygenator were not removing CO2 adequately, an elevated pvCO2 would soon disclose that fact.